Pilot (The Blacklist)

 "Pilot" is the pilot episode of the first season of the American crime drama The Blacklist.
 The episode premiered in the United States on NBC on September 23, 2013.
 It was written by series creator Jon Bokenkamp and was directed by Joe Carnahan.

 NBC bought the rights to The Blacklist from Sony Pictures Television in August 2012 and green-lit production in January 2013.
 Producers said that the casting process was difficult.
 They initially offered the male lead to Kiefer Sutherland before James Spader accepted the role three days before filming began.
 Even though the series is set in Washington, D.C., the pilot was mainly filmed in the same Manhattan studio where Law & Order was filmed.

-In this episode, ex-US Navy Office of Naval Intelligence officer turned professional criminal and FBI Most Wanted fugitive Raymond Reddington (James Spader) turns himself in to the FBI and offers to give up information about the criminals he has worked with in exchange for sole communication with FBI profiler Elizabeth Keen (Megan Boone).
+In this episode, of which The Blacklist number of this episode is No. 52, ex-US Navy Office of Naval Intelligence officer turned professional criminal and FBI Most Wanted fugitive Raymond Reddington (James Spader) turns himself in to the FBI and offers to give up information about the criminals he has worked with in exchange for sole communication with FBI profiler Elizabeth Keen (Megan Boone).
 After Reddington convinces Keen to work with him, they work to capture Serbian terrorist Ranko Zamani (Jamie Jackson), a terrorist thought to be dead by the FBI.

 "Pilot" debuted the series for the 2013–14 season.
 The episode received generally positive reviews, with several critics praising James Spader's portrayal of Raymond Reddington.
 In its original airing, "Pilot" received a 3.8/10 Nielsen rating with 12.58 million viewers, making it the highest-rated television show in its time slot and the eleventh most-watched television show of the week.